parus-cristatus/toloka-templates/README.md

 # toloka-templates

-### For Fun. html/css/js task interface snippets.
-Never heard of Handlebars, looks intriguing 🚐
+### html/css/js task interface snippets created with the help of ChatGPT.
+Mainly Few-Shot Prompting was enough

 ### Docs: